First-Order Algorithms Without Lipschitz Gradient: A Sequential Local Optimization Approach: The Sequential Local Optimization framework

-Due to the first inequality in \eqref{thm:meta-complexity-0}, $T$ must be finite, hence we have proved inequality \eqref{thm:meta-complexity-1}.
-Next we prove inequality \eqref{thm:meta-complexity-2}.
-Note that except for the last iterate of each epoch, all the other iterates satisfies \eqref{cond-2} of Condition \ref{condition:sufficient}.
+By the first inequality in \eqref{thm:meta-complexity-0}, $T$ must be finite and inequality \eqref{thm:meta-complexity-1} holds true.
+Note that except for the last iterate of each epoch, all the other iterates satisfy \eqref{cond-2} of Condition \ref{condition:sufficient}.
 Therefore, the maximum number of iterations of the $\tau$-th epoch satisfies